Tool Buying Guide for Woodworking

 Benchtop (small) bandsaw I had was the WEN 9-inch bandsaw https://amzn.to/42C101f It’s a nice little bandsaw for cutting very small parts and curves but is not a good choice for resawing boards.
 I did a full video review of this saw here https://youtu.be/YfRe8V4WfqA

-I now have the 14-inch Rikon Bandsaw https://amzn.to/4505QXZ It has been a game changer in the shop for so many reasons.
+I have also owned the 14-inch Rikon Bandsaw https://amzn.to/4505QXZ It was a game changer in the shop for so many reasons.
 You can see it in action in this video https://youtu.be/XoINoDnY9cw

 Other Woodworking Power Tools